PBendiek/PBendiek.github.io/index.markdown

 layout: home
 ---
 <br>
 Hi, I am Paula.
-This site is for thinking and writing about buildings, data, energy, decision making processes, and alternatlive forms of living together.
+This page is for thinking and writing about buildings, data, energy, decision making processes, alternatlive forms of living, and other random things.

 <br>